 Staying at home for a prolonged period and the change of routine may have caused difficulties for some children, such as changes in behaviour or mood.

 - consider the mental health, pastoral or wider wellbeing support children may need, including with bereavement

 Staff may require appropriate instruction and training on identifying and supporting vulnerable children and parents and carers that return to the setting.
-For example, by sign posting them to appropriate local services such as mental health, domestic abuse or substance abuse services.
+For example, by signposting them to appropriate local services such as mental health, domestic abuse or substance abuse services.
 Providers should contact their local authority to understand what support is available and agencies and providers should work together to actively look for signs of harms as appropriate.

 Particular care will be needed in supporting children with SEND to return to their settings.
 Re-adjustment to the routines in a setting may prove more challenging for some children with SEND than others, and consideration and planning will need to be given as to how to support children to settle back into their setting.

-- who have fallen further behind their peers as a result of time out of childcare settings, or missed diagnosis as a result of a period of absence.
+- who have fallen further behind their peers as a result of time out of childcare settings, or missed diagnosis as a result of a period of absence

 Settings will need to ensure they have the staffing needed to support children with SEND at safe ratios and that they have a member of staff designated as a SENCO, interim SENCO or a named individual with oversight of special educational needs provision for children with SEND.

-Early years foundation stage
+Early years foundation stage and reforms

 The EYFS statutory framework sets the standards that schools and childcare settings must meet for the learning, development and care of children from birth to 5 years old.